-Growth in insurance premiums, investment and fee income of \$638 million was driven by the Canadian life and health operations (principally from UnumProvident) and U.S. operations.
-The addition of the group and living benefits product segment, along with strong universal life sales in the Canadian life and health business and strong fixed annuity sales in the U.S., drove the increase from last year.
+Growth in insurance premiums, investment and fee income of \$348 million was driven by the Canadian life and health operations (principally from UnumProvident).
 Similarly, the 11% increase in the number of Canadian policies and certificates reflects growth in the Canadian life and health operations (which now includes UnumProvident), which more than offset the decline in the number of U.S. policies in force due to increased policy surrenders.
-Average assets increased 52%, reflecting the UnumProvident acquisition as well as growth in our U.S. fixed annuity business.
+Average assets increased 47%, reflecting the UnumProvident acquisition as well as growth in our U.S. fixed annuity business.
 The number of sales agents decreased 33%, reflecting our continued efforts to improve productivity in this distribution channel.